microsoft/vscode-azure-iot-edge/README.md

 See the [Change log]() for the details of changes for each version.

 ## Installation
-Open VSCode and press `F1` or `Ctrl + Shift + P` to open command palette, select **Install Extensions** and type `vscode-azure-iot-edge`.
+Open VS Code and press `F1` or `Ctrl + Shift + P` to open command palette, select **Install Extensions** and type `vscode-azure-iot-edge`.

-Or lanuch VSCode Quick Open (Ctrl + P), paste the following command, and press enter,
+Or lanuch VS Code Quick Open (Ctrl + P), paste the following command, and press enter.

 ```bash
 ext install vscode-azure-iot-edge
 ```

-You can also install directly from Marketplace with VSCode by searching `Azure IoT Edge`.
+You can also install directly from [VS Code Marketplace](https://marketplace.visualstudio.com/VSCode) by searching `Azure IoT Edge`.

 ## Get Started with IoT Edge in VS Code